What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 Scalability

 Both DVRs and traditional NVR security solutions are difficult to scale.
 They require a complex infrastructure to maintain and run the risk of failure if a hard drive crashes.
-Additionally, you can’t upgrade to higher-quality IP cameras with a DVR system because it will only work with analog cameras.
+Additionally, you can’t upgrade to higher-quality wi-fi enabled cameras with a DVR system because it will only work with analog cameras.
 Cloud NVRs allow you to expand to more cameras or multiple sites quickly due to a flexible cloud architecture.

 DVR